bahulneel/openttd-coopetition/docs/components/decomposition.md

 - Single root per component; fallthrough works; props minimal; slots only where needed; responsive defaults in layouts; names follow catalog with FQNs.

 Repeat this analysis for other pages: first identify regions, then select from the catalog or introduce the smallest new component that reduces options and clarifies responsibility.

+## Final Thoughts

+### Favour progress over the perfect name

+Naming is hard, and decomposition doubly so.
+If you're stuck on the perfect name, find the closest analogue in the current taxonomy and see if you can find a natural home.
+If all else fails, do what you think is right and then update the docs/tech-debt.md registry so we can address the problem later.

+### Prefer generality over specificity

+It's tempting to make the exact component for the use case you have, but it is often better to permit a few decisions to be made by the user in order to cover a wider range of use cases.

+### Be aware of your surroundings

+In many cases the answers to your questions are in the files nearest to you.
+Have a look around.

+### Think twice before changing something you depend on

+It's easy to make a quick change to a component or library you depend on to make your use case work a bit better.
+Before doing so, check you're not going to break any guarantees already established by the code you want to modify, and consider whether the responsibility is in the right place.
+Indirection, as is often the case in software, may be a better answer.